AAL-Guardian/misty-hri/README.md

 The chest led changes colour accordingly:
 - Off: misty sleeps or eye contact is off
-- white: misty is awake and looks for a face
+- White: misty is awake and looks for a face
 - Green: face detected and tracking face

 When asleep, Misty can wake up again by